Indiana County man killed in farm tractor rollover - NewsBreak

 PITTSBURGH TRIBUNE-REVIEW

 An Armstrong County man faces felony drug charges after a state trooper said suspected fentanyl tablets fell out of his shorts during a traffic stop in July 2021.
-Braden Taylor Stevenson, 23, of Brady’s Bend Cemetery Road in Brady’s Bend Township was charged with two felony counts of possession of drugs with the intent to deliver along with two counts of drug possession and a count of driving with a suspended license.
+Braden Taylor Stevenson, 23, of the 100 block of Brady’s Bend Cemetery Road in Brady’s Bend Township, was charged with two felony counts of possession of drugs with the intent to deliver, two counts of drug possession and driving with a suspended license.

 explorejeffersonpa.com